PetercSnk/digital-forensics/windows-live-system-analysis.md

 HKLM will be the local machine, HKCU can also be used to view start-up processes for the current user.

-The command reg query will also perform the same task as above, the following is an example:
+The command **reg query** will also perform the same task as above.

 `reg query <registry key location>`